 Sil curtsied mockingly and spoke in a lowborn accent, "Well lah-tee, my wee head is spinning with hope, dear Billy."

 "You're a low mean soul, Sil."
-Billy laughed along with Sil and they continued through the caravan side-by-side.
+Billy laughed along with Sil as they continued through the caravan side by side.

 "Race you to the wheel!"
 Billy said and took off running.

 Off like a bolt, they both sprang down the alleyway.
-Sil leaped atop a barrel then to a stack of crates on towards the rooftops.
+Sil leaped atop a barrel then to a stack of crates and on towards the rooftops.
 It wasn't necessary to be efficient, Billy couldn't match her fleetness in a straight-out run.
 Through a crowd he could beat her every time, but without people in the way, he was no match for her.
 Sil flew from one roof to another over a thin alley, like many that criss-crossed in every district of the City of Thieves.
 Between the Court of Winds and the Court of Dragons, where the wheel was installed, the alley was wide but serpentine with stacks of crates and barrels making shadowy hidden spaces all along the way interspersed with a myriad of tiny winding alleys leading off sometimes to dead ends, other times to places worse.
 Sil ran a mostly straight line to the wheel.
-Billy wound his way through the alley moving his feet as fast as he could without tumbling.
-When she reached the last roof opening up on the Court of Dragons, the Gnomish carnivale before her, with the enormous wheel seven stories high, and the spinning machines and the other contraptions displayed before her, Sil paused, looking down into the alley waiting for Billy to catch up.
+Billy wound his way through the alley moving his feet as fast as he could without tumbling weaving between the crates and barrels stashed along the way.
+When she reached the last roof opening up on the Court of Dragons, a grand Gnomish carnival before her, with the enormous wheel seven stories high, and the spinning machines and the other contraptions displayed before her, Sil paused, and peeked down into the alley waiting for Billy to catch up.

 The eastern sky turned grey, the stars struggling against the failing night.
 Sil heard Billy's footsteps and panting, then shifted her gaze out across the Gnomish engines.
-Noises, creaking and popping, snapping and cracking, issued from each one, Sil soaked it all in, a symphony in sounds.
+Each one was unique, the wheels vertical and horizontal, one that spins slow and one that spins fast, a giant magic bag of air that lifted one high into the air, a wooden firedrake that loped in a circle as if taking off.
+During the day they all spun and twisted and bounced full of tourists and children, now though all silent and still.
+Even now they sang when the wind came, creaking and popping snapping and cracking, issuing from each one.
+Sil soaked it all in, a symphony in whispered sounds.
 She had studied each engine in turn, learning each lurching and sway, trying to understand how each piece moved and why.
 It was a trick, really, made to look unstable, but really strong, impossibly strong.
 The individual pieces moved and the slack that made it seem unsafe absorbed the energy so wood did not crack and metal did not split.

 Billy ran, nearly stumbling with each footstep, recklessly through the way.
-Sil waited and watched until Billy ran out of the alley into the Court proper, then lauched out and down, tucking and spinning and when she hit the ground, rolled and came up running.
+Sil waited and watched until Billy ran out of the alley into the Court proper, then launched out and down, tucked and twisted and when she hit the ground, rolled and came up running.
 Billy reached the wheel first and grabbed the nearest crossbar and drew himself up.
 Sil hit the wheel and went swiftly up the side, knowing where each support would shift, and where not.
 While Billy grabbed a piece and waited for it to shift, Sil grabbed where the connection was strong, moving up the wheel along the axis of strength.
-Billy grabbed a beam and the whole wheel shfted.
-The lurching wracked the wooden structure and Billy's skeleton, but Sil could feel the shift and knew how the engine would compensate.
-She leapt upward, airborne for the split second when the structure repositioned, by the time she reached the zenith of her leap, the wave of moving wood had passed and she kept moving towards the top without a pause.
+Billy grabbed a beam and the whole wheel shifted.
+The lurching racked the wooden structure and Billy's skeleton, but Sil could feel the shift and knew how the engine would compensate.
+She leaped upward, airborne for the split second when the structure repositioned, by the time she reached the zenith of her leap, the wave of moving wood had passed and she kept moving towards the top without a pause.